-The guidelines and recommendations in this document cover the preparation and the production of programmes for recorded or live broadcasts, and apply to the 'Producer', which may be an ARTE unit (ARTE France, ARTE Deutschland and members), an executive producer, ARTE G.E.I.E. or an associate member.
+The guidelines and recommendations in this document cover the preparation and production of programmes for recorded or live broadcasts, and apply to the 'Producer', which may be an ARTE unit (ARTE France, ARTE Deutschland and members), a delegated producer, ARTE G.E.I.E. or one of its associated partners.